hoaihdinh/pet-network-distributed/README.md

 Original Project: A comprehensive distributed system for matching lost and found pets using two different architectural patterns: **Microservices with gRPC** and **Layered Architecture with REST**.

-Project 3: The Layered Architecture was used as the base for the implementation of both Raft and 2PC Consensus Algorithms.
+**Project 3:** The Layered Architecture was used as the base for the implementation of both Raft and 2PC Consensus Algorithms.
+The layer targeted for both 2PC and Raft is the data-access layer.
+2PC was implemented by Jennifer Hernandez.
 Raft was implemented by Hoai Dinh.
-2PC was implemented by Jennifer Hernandez.

 ## 📋 Table of Contents